-Understanding human diversity, perspectives, and values as they relate to student success.
-Orientation to ASU resources, study skills, and academic and social issues for students.
-Seminar, discussion.
 Peer 2 Peer Mentoring Program.
-The Peer 2 Peer Mentoring Program matches upperdivision students with freshmen in learning communities to help first-year students make a successful transition into college life.
+The Peer 2 Peer Mentoring Program matches upper-division students with freshmen in learning communities to help first-year students make a successful transition into college life.
 Peer mentors help make first-year students feel at home in the academic environment and enhance their college experience.
+The Peer 2 Peer program offers selected students volunteer positions as peer advisors in the First-Year Advising Center.